keylacheca/keylacheca/README.md

 - 👯 I’m looking to collaborate on new DP and ML projects
 - 💬 Ask me about methodologies using DP and ML related to mining and agricultural projects.
 - 📫 How to reach me: [www.linkedin.com/in/keyla-checa-roman/](https://www.linkedin.com/in/keyla-checa-roman/?locale=en_US)
-- 😄 Pronouns: She/Her
-- ⚡ Fun fact: I'm a chess player in my free time :)
+- ⚡ Hobbies: I'm a chess player in my free time :)